qteatime/kate/docs/source/user/manual/security/sandboxing.rst

    Kate can't do much about the *content* of the cartridge, however.
-There we rely on developers properly communicating what you can expect from a game, e.g.: by providing the appropriate rating and content warnings, and in trying to foster a community that cares about :ref:`accessibility`.
+There we rely on developers properly communicating what you can expect from a game, e.g.: by providing the appropriate rating and content warnings, and in trying to foster a community that cares about accessibility.

 Component sandboxing